Farrukhabad district

-Farrukhabad is a historical city with a rich culture defined by the traditions of Ganga-Jamuni tahzeeb which amalgamates aspects of Hindu and Muslim cultural practices, rituals, folk and linguistic traditions.
-The place was founded by Nawab Mohammad Khan Bangash (c.
-1665–1743) in 1714 who named it after the reigning Mughal Emperor Farrukhsiyar.
-Ever since it has been a flourishing centre of commerce and industry.
-Under the British colonial state, Farrukhabad was a nodal centre of the riverine trade through the Ganges river system from North and North-West India towards the East.
+Farrukhabad is a historic city with a rich culture defined by the traditions of Ganga-Jamuni tehzeeb, which amalgamates aspects of Hindu and Muslim cultural practices, rituals, folk and linguistic traditions.

+History

-The Bangash Nawabs of Farrukhabad were Pathan mercenaries and service men who came to Hindustan in the late 17th century and settled in Mau-Rashidabad in the Doab region of North India.
-After two decades of service amongst the warring rajas of Bundelkhand, Muhammad Khan Bangash himself entered the Mughal imperial service in 1712 in support of Farrukhsiyar, one of the princely contenders for the Mughal throne who led the coup which displaced the reigning emperor Jahandar Shah (r.
-1712–13).
-With Farrukhsiyar's victory, Muhammad Khan was raised to the rank of a commander of 4,000, given assignments on revenue in Bundelkhand to support his troops, and styled Nawab.
+The Bangash leaders of Farrukhabad were Pathan mercenaries who came to Hindustan in the late 17th century, settling in Mau-Rashidabad in the Doab region of North India.
+After two decades of service amongst the warring rajas of Bundelkhand, Muhammad Khan Bangash entered the Mughal imperial service in 1712 in support of Farrukhsiyar, one of the princely contenders for the Mughal throne, who led a coup which displaced the reigning emperor Jahandar Shah (reigned 1712–1713).
+With Farrukhsiyar's victory, Mohammad Khan Bangash (c.
+1665–1743) was raised to the rank of a commander of 4,000, given assignments on revenue in Bundelkhand to support his troops, and styled Nawab.
 Like other emergent state-builders, Muhammad Khan proceeded rapidly to found his new city, Farrukhabad, as the centre for his household and those of his 22 sons.
+The city was begun in 1714, and Mohammad Khan Bangash named it after Farrukhsiyar.
+It soon became a flourishing centre of commerce and industry.

-He also settled in Farrukhabad his chelas (followers), the 'sons of the state' whom he recruited in great numbers from almost every social source—fellow Pathans, local rajas, Rajputs, Brahmins, Bamtela Thakurs.
-By the end of Muhammad Khan's life, the number of his chelas seems to have crossed 4,000.
+Bangash also settled in Farrukhabad his chelas (followers), the 'sons of the state' whom he recruited in great numbers from almost every social source—fellow Pathans, local rajas, Rajputs, Brahmins, Bamtela Thakurs.
+By the end of Muhammad Khan's life, the number of his chelas seems to have been above 4,000.
 These favoured young men, whose loyalty seemed more predictable than that of troublesome and ambitious brother Pathans, were entrusted with great responsibilities: in the military, as soldiers, bodyguards and paymasters; in the household and even as revenue collectors and deputy governors of provinces.
-With this formidable apparatus, Muhammad Khan Bangash entered on his career as a powerful player in the political upheavals in Delhi following Farrukhsiyar's deposition in 1719.
+With this formidable apparatus, Muhammad Khan Bangash entered his career as a powerful player in the political upheavals in Delhi following Farrukhsiyar's deposition in 1719.